Here’s the second post in our series about data warehouses. If you missed the previous one, check it out here.

 Data warehouses of this type usually contain data that are grouped, categorized and segregated, but the structure of the target data may assume different forms.
 In the past, two types of databases – the so-called relational and non-relational databases – were used for this type of solution.
 In a relational database, there used to be mainly an index of possessed data along with information where it’s located.
 In a non-relational database, on the other hand, we would find target data in an unstructured form.
 Currently, database systems such as MySQL and PostgreSQL provide functionalities that allow storing unstructured data in one table cell in a way to make accessing this data similar to the rest of the structured data (adding a new data type called JSON was the solution).

 This type of data warehousing contains entirely unstructured data, and one of its applications are ELT systems.
 To explain this type of warehouse, it’s worth first to describe the difference between the ETL and ELT process briefly.
-The ETL process involves downloading data, transforming it, and saving it to the database (read more about it in this article), while the ELT process consists in downloading data, saving it to the database, and transforming it in real time when it’s downloaded.
+The ETL process involves downloading data, transforming it, and saving it to the database, while the ELT process consists in downloading data, saving it to the database, and transforming it in real time when it’s downloaded.
 In the case of the ELT process, our data warehouse will get pre-unified but ultimately unprocessed data, so the format and structure of the same data may be different, depending on the source from which they come.

 This type of division is quite significant – perhaps not so much from the business point of view, but rather from the technical perspective.
 The choice between a structured, semi-structured and unstructured data warehouse has a massive impact on the kind of technological solutions we choose for implementing our data warehouse.